This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Mojácar Pueblo has been inhabited since around 2000 BC by several different groups, including the Greeks and Romans, however, the North African Moors were the ones to leave a lasting mark and helped the town flourish.
 It has been the site of everything from pirate attacks to severe droughts, and traces of this rich history can still be seen throughout the windy cobblestone streets and white-washed houses.

-Remember to always get travel insurance before you go to Spain or anywhere else.
-I recommend Safetywing, an affordable subscription travel insurance that you can purchase even after departure.
-You can read my full review here!
+🌟 Remember to always get insurance before you travel to Spain or anywhere else.
+SafetyWing is an affordable subscription travel insurance that you can purchase even after departure.
+Read my complete SafetyWing review here.

 How to get to Mojácar Pueblo